 These 7 Habits Make your Skin Oily

-Oily skin is the most dreaded skin type, which is a pain to deal with.
-If it is keeping you down in the dumps, you should gear up to fight back the root causes, which could just be your unhealthy habits such as smoking, not drinking water, etc. Don’t know what could cause you to have an oily skin?
-Here are the top 7 causes.Loading...
+If oily skin is keeping you down in the dumps, you should gear up to fight back the root causes, which could just be your unhealthy habits such as smoking, not drinking water, etc.

 We give little importance to things that we use on our skin and the most exploited practice is the use of tools to apply or wipe products from face.
 One of such unruly practices is the use of a wash cloth to scrub the face or the use of a rotating cleansing brush to avoid getting your hands messy.
 Use of these products can irritate the skin and make the sebaceous glands to over product oil as part of a defense mechanism.